awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 ## AWS Systems Manager Runbooks<a name="runbooks"></a>

 SM runbooks define the actions that Systems Manager performs on your managed instances and other AWS resources when an automation runs\.
 A runbook contains one or more steps that run in sequential order\.
 The process of running these actions and their steps is called the automation\.
-AWS Chatbot supports the ability to run SM runbooks directly from Slack using CLI commands\.
+AWS Chatbot supports the ability to run SM runbooks directly from Microsoft Teams or Slack using CLI commands\.
 You can type a command to list your runbooks and choose a runbook to run\.
 Runbooks can require one or more input parameters before running \(for example, Amazon EC2 instances can require inputs such as instance id\)\.
 Once the runbook begins, it runs in its entirety\.
 For an example of running a runbook using a CLI command, see [Run an Automation runbook](common-use-cases.md#run-book)\.

 For more information about SM runbooks, see[ Working with runbooks](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-documents.html) in the *AWS Systems Manager User Guide*\.